Local Rules - Davidson County Courts of Record

 - RULE 30. - MOTIONS IN LIMINE

-- Counsel are encouraged to raise other appropriate evidentiary objections by written motion in limine filed at least five (5) days before trial.
+- Counsel are encouraged to raise other appropriate evidentiary objections by filed motion in limine filed at least five (5) days before trial.

 - Motions in limine related to audio and/or video recording or animation, are governed by Local Rule 29.02.